ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 Each table is updated as part of the Flow.
 The following steps are applied in each section

-1. Every row in the current table is deleted
+1. Every row in the current table is deleted (via the office scripts)
 2. A list of Plans is retrieved for each group associated with each team in Microsoft Teams
 3. The relevant data for each plan is written into the relevant table, with the exception of the User\_tbl which lists the group members for each group, and therefore does not query Planner at all.